ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-7.md

 ---
-title: Hello HDP: An Introduction to Hadoop with Hive and Pig
+title: Hello HDP An Introduction to Hadoop with Hive and Pig
 tutorial-id: 100
 tutorial-series: Basic Development
 tutorial-version: hdp-2.4.0